IBM/CodeEngine/beta/serverless-fleets/README.md

 ## Launch a fleet to count words of novels

-This example will run a simple `wc` (word count) on a list of [novels](./data/tutorials/wordcount) stored as objects in .txt format in Cloud Object Storage.
+This example will run a simple `wc` (word count) on a list of [novels](./data/input/wordcount) stored as objects in .txt format in Cloud Object Storage.
-The 6 tasks are submitted using the `tasks-from-file` option using the [wordcount_commands.jsonl](./wordcount_commands.jsonl) as input.
+The 6 tasks are submitted using the `tasks-from-local-file` option using the [wordcount_commands.jsonl](./wordcount_commands.jsonl) as input.

 ![](./images/example_wordcount.png)